The People Have Spoken-Let’s Keep Talking.

-Northfield Neighbors —
+Northfield —

 A Northfield resident who is an architect with global experience generously developed and shared his ideas for an alternative approach that strives to create an aesthetically pleasing sense of place and improve walkability in Northfield.
 It is far more appealing than a roundabout and it underscores the fact that other ideas can and should be considered.